 How do we debunk myths and see through fake news?
 Ellie, Antonia and Emma come together to discuss common myths and how they resist change both in academia and in a general population.
 They also discuss the impact of social media, AI and how we can learn to look at things with a critical eye.

-Watch the video from Münecat
+Watch the video from Münecat.

 Read research about countering misinformation and how one research group has tackled misinformation in real time during a US presidential election.